hkust-okx-zkdex-project/pets26-artifacts/README.md

 Implementation of the Link protocol used in Experiment 1.
 Built in Rust using arkworks libraries.

 ### halo2
 Modified version of the halo2 proving system with matrix lookup support.
-Used in Experiments 2, 3, and 4.
+Used in Experiments 2 and 4.

+### ark-segmentlookup
+Implementation of matrix lookup according to the number of distinct segments selected.
+Used in Experiment 3.

 ### halo2-link-circuit
 Implementation of the link circuit that combines PlonK and Groth16 proofs.
 Used in Experiment 5.